-Students apply to the MALAT thesis track in their first year of the program.
-If the application is not successful they have the option of completing the program following the Research Paper or Digital Learning Research Consulting Project tracks.
-Students who are admitted to the 12-credit thesis track will identify a research area of focus and work 1:1 with a thesis supervisor on primary research.
-See the abstracts of MALAT student MA thesis here.
+Learners apply to the MALAT thesis exit pathway in their first year of the program (November).
+The program office sends out the call for applications in late October.
+The application form and the thesis handbook are on the MALAT program page under Toolkit - Documents.
+If the application is not successful learners have the option of completing the program following the Applied Research Project or Digital Learning Research Consulting Project exit pathways.
+Learners who are admitted to the 12-credit thesis exit pathway will identify a research area of focus and work 1:1 with a thesis supervisor on primary research.
+There are abstracts of MALAT MA thesis here and an overview of a previous MALAT thesis learner discussing the process and his work can be accessed on the MALAT Virtual Symposium site http://ow.ly/cqER30nMZxj.